‘The Young And The Restless’ Spoilers For Wednesday: Jill Sets Cane Straight

-The Young and the Restless spoilers for Wednesday, May 1 brings Abby’s concern about Devon since Neil passed.
-Plus, Cane gets real with Jill and Traci looks for some inspiration.
+The Young and the Restless spoilers for Wednesday, May 1, bring Abby’s concern about Devon since Neil passed.
+Plus, Cane gets real with Jill, and Traci looks for some inspiration.

 Abby (Melissa Ordway) is concerned about Devon (Bryton James), according to She Knows Soaps.
 With Neil’s (Kristoff St. John) death coming so soon after Devon finally moved forward from Hilary’s death, it’s no wonder that Devon might feel some struggles.
 Abby wants to make sure her business partner is taking the time he needs to take care of himself.

 The news of Neil’s passing came on Society’s opening night, and it hit Devon hard.
-Although there is plenty to do with the hip, new club, Abby realizes she may have to take the reigns for a bit, and hopefully, Devon is smart enough to allow her to do that.
+Although there is plenty to do with the hip, new club, Abby realizes she may have to take the reins for a bit, and hopefully, Devon is smart enough to allow her to do that.
 Of course, work may also help provide Devon a much-needed distraction.
 It’s going to be a difficult road.

 Meanwhile, Cane (Daniel Goddard) has a candid conversation with Jill (Jess Walton).
 Lily (Christel Khalil) continued with her plan to move out and start her new life after Neil’s funeral, and Cane is heartbroken he wasn’t able to convince her to change her mind.
 Jill always has words of wisdom for Cane, and this time she’ll once again help him figure out what he should do moving forward.